 |Comparative law||Concept established in various jurisdictions (US, EU)||Not established in other countries|

-Under the Constitutional Reform, the procedures processed by the antitrust authorities may only be reviewed by constitutional appeal, which will be heard by the specialised antitrust judges and courts, and only those handled by COFECE may be subject to suspension, since the First Collegiate Circuit Court in Administrative Matters, Specialised in Economic Competition, Broadcasting and Telecommunications ruled that the aforementioned rule established in the Constitution expressly for COFECE could not be applied to the IFT by analogy.
+Under the Constitutional Reform, the procedures processed by the antitrust authorities may only be reviewed by constitutional appeal, which will be heard by the specialist antitrust judges and courts, and only those handled by COFECE may be subject to suspension, since the First Collegiate Circuit Court in Administrative Matters, Specialised in Economic Competition, Broadcasting and Telecommunications ruled that the aforementioned rule established in the Constitution expressly for COFECE could not be applied to the IFT by analogy.
 In addition, only if companies are punished with fines or divestiture of assets, rights or shares will the resolution be implemented pending resolution of the appeal.
 Finally, only the resolutions that terminate the proceedings and regard violations committed in the resolution, and fines imposed within the process or during the procedure, may be appealed.

 Enforcement and sanctions